 Yeah, yeah easier said than done, I know.
 And I hate when people tell me that time will “heal all hurts”.
 But you know what, it does.

 Chalk it up as a learning experience.
 Know how much stronger your heart is now and how resilient you are.
 Move on but take this experience with you always.

-Whenever things are really bad, frustrating or scary, Katherine and I always say it’s another great chapter of our book.
-Damn that book’s gonna be a bestseller.
+Whenever things are really bad, frustrating or scary, my best friend and I always say it’s just another great chapter for your memoir.

 Life is full of crazy experiences – some amazing, some terrible.
 You go through a lot of pain too – especially in these years of our lives.
 But letting yourself feel is one of the greatest things you can do.
 Life can be a beautiful thing if you let it.